For Highly Sensitive People (HSPs), the change in seasons can be a time of delight or dread.

 For folks living in hotter climates, the fall and winter bring about a welcome reprieve from the oppressive heat and sweltering humidity.
 Yet, for others, the change means colder weather, shorter days, and less sunshine.

 Most Highly Sensitive people are very in tune with their environment and the seasons.
-Often these changes in season bring about difficult emotions.
+Often these changes bring about difficult emotions.
 Winter can mean isolation because you aren’t socializing as much.
 Loneliness, shame, or anger may surface as you feel the impending holidays that may or may not be nourishing to you.

 If you find yourself bracing yourself for winter, it doesn’t have to be this way.
 With some time-honored tips and tricks, you can learn to adjust your expectations of winter, slow down, and embrace the quiet wisdom of this time of year.

 Ten tips to enjoy winter this year

 I recently learned about this concept of hygge.
 It’s a Danish word that doesn’t have a direct translation in English.
 I’d like to think of it as learning to see coziness and comfort as something artistic, simple, and sacred.

 Thus, it’s time to throw on your cozy sweats, oversized hoodie, soft blanket and really savor the simple pleasure of solitude, silence, and winter.
 Is there a quiet hobby that you would like to pick up again?
 Is there a book series you’ve been dying to read?
 Do you have a fireplace that you never use?
 When was the last time you sat quietly with a cup of tea and journaled?
 When was the last time you had a deep and meaningful conversation with a loved one in your home, as opposed to a busy restaurant or bar?